Got a Ripe Banana? Turn It Into These 5-Minute Dog Treats

 #8: Peanut Butter Banana Bacon Dog Treats (Paw-Shaped!)

-Your golden’s nose is already pressed against the kitchen counter before you’ve even opened the peanut butter jar.
-That kind of excitement?
-It never gets old.
+My golden’s nose is already pressed against the kitchen counter before I have even opened the peanut butter jar.
+Who doesn’t love that kind of excitement?

 Ingredients: